Batumi International Airport

 Alexander Kartveli Batumi International Airport (IATA: BUS, ICAO: UGSB) is an airport located 2 km south of Batumi, a city on the Black Sea coast and capital of Adjara, an autonomous republic in southwest Georgia.
 The airport is 20 km northeast of Hopa, Turkey, and serves as a domestic and international airport for Georgia.
 The airport is named after Alexander Kartveli, an aeronautical engineer and aviation pioneer.
+A sculpture dedicated to Fadiko Gogitidze, Adjara's first woman pilot, is at the entrance.

 Overview

-Batumi is one of three international airports in operation in Georgia (along with Tbilisi International Airport serving the Georgian capital and David the Builder International Airport in Georgia's second largest city Kutaisi).
+Batumi is one of three international airports in operation in Georgia (along with Tbilisi International Airport serving the Georgian capital and Kutaisi International Airport in Georgia's second largest city Kutaisi).
 The new airport terminal has been in operation since 26 May 2007.
 With a total area of 4256 m2, it is capable of handling 600,000 passengers a year.

+On 25 October 2000, Il-18 aircraft with registration number RA-74295 crashed into the Mtirala mountain northeast of Batumi during the final approach to the airport.
+The plane was returning personnel and their relatives to the Russian 12th Military Base in Batumi.
+All 84 people (73 passengers and 11 crew members) on board were killed.
+The cause of the disaster was the navigation error of the pilots and the lack of control on the part of air traffic control services.

-Batumi International Airport has noted a significant growth in the number of passengers since its renovation carried out by TAV Airports Holding in 2007.
+Batumi International Airport has noted a significant growth in the number of passengers since its renovation in 2007.
 In 2011, the airport handled 134,000 passengers, an increase of 51% over the previous year.

-In 2019, it was decided to expand the terminal because the existing capacities were no longer sufficient.
+In 2019, the terminal was expanded because the existing capacities were no longer sufficient.
 The work was completed in spring 2021.

-The area has been doubled to 8000 square metres, which allows the handling of 1,200,000 passengers a year.
+The airport's area was doubled to 8000 square meters, which allows the handling of 1,200,000 passengers a year.

-Part of the work was to expand the number of bus gates, check-in and passport control counters as well as the expansion of duty-free areas and the car park.
+Part of the work was to expand the number of bus gates, the check-in area, and passport control counters as well as the expansion of duty-free areas and the car park.

 Additionally, the luggage handling area was partially expanded, where an automatic conveyor system was introduced and an additional one luggage carousel was installed.

-A total of 17 million US-dollar were invested.
+A total of USD$17 million were invested.